natecostello/van_two_point_oh/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 The best data for baseline Transit draw I have found is [here](https://www.fordtransitusaforum.com/threads/ammeter-for-alternator-output.65585/#post-891193).

-These numbers suggest that in all cases, at high SEIC, the max charge rate of 50A at the battery should be achievable from the stock alternator.
-The breakpoint to lower the charge rate is unclear.
-The multiplus is capable of using an aux contact to change the input current limit.
+These numbers suggest that in all cases, at high SEIC, the max charge rate of 65A at the battery should be achievable from the stock alternator (12.9V * [195A-25A] * 0.9 * 0.96 / 28.8V).
+Note, the 25A decrement is based on observed baseline draw.
+This is also possible with a 2000W rated forward inverter.
+The RPM breakpoint to lower the charge rate is unclear.
+The Multiplus or remote panel is capable of using an aux contact to change the input current limit.
 Driving this contact with a microcontroller that is sensing either engine RPM and/or alternator temperature should not be difficult.

 ### 48V Concept Rapid Charge